Friday, March 25, 2016

 Now that we are WD, With Dog, my short, terrier-cross, walking partner doesn’t have a lot of patience for my frequent stopping and poking at strange items lodged in the sand.
 Walks are all about him!

-It’s probably not a bad thing as our house was getting a bit crowded with the treasures I have dragged home.
+It’s probably not a bad thing, as our house was getting a bit crowded with the treasures I have dragged home.
 Our casa resembles a hut owned by castaways, salvaging anything that might be potentially useful.

 One of my best finds was a set of long wooden oars used by Cuban refugees to land their insubstantial, home-made craft just a couple of hundred feet north of our house.
 The boat was equipped with a diesel motor hooked up to a tiny plastic propeller.
-The oars were necessary as a backup for the motor, and as assistance when landing the boat eighty-five miles from Cuba on Isla Mujeres.
-Not a leisurely cruise, but a dangerous uncomfortable struggle towards a better life.
+The oars were necessary as a backup for the motor and as assistance when landing the boat eighty-five miles from Cuba on Isla Mujeres.
+Not a leisurely cruise, but a dangerous, uncomfortable struggle towards a better life.

-More recently I entertained three young workers with my valiant struggle to drag four hundred feet of wet, sand-saturated, seaweed-encrusted rope out of the water and up to our house.
+More recently, I entertained three young workers with my valiant struggle to drag four hundred feet of wet, sand-saturated, seaweed-encrusted rope out of the water and up to our house.

-From their vantage point at the top of our ocean-side palapa they could chart my painfully slow progress.
+From their vantage point at the top of our ocean-side palapa, they could chart my painfully slow progress.
 They were still giggling when they joined me on the beach to drag my newest treasure home.

-Six hours later - a bit of fun for the patio
+Six hours later, a bit of fun for the patio

-It took me six hours of untangling, and re-winding before I was satisfied with the results.
-A large pale-blue rope ball now sits on our patio along with a collection of smaller spheres all made with various bits of rope scoured from the ocean.
+It took me six hours of untangling and re-winding before I was satisfied with the results.
+A large pale-blue rope ball now sits on our patio along with a collection of smaller spheres, all made with various bits of rope scoured from the ocean.

 We usually leave the various fishing net floats, solid pieces of lumber, or bits of netting out on the street.
-Someone, somewhere on the island will find a use for these bits and pieces.
+Someone, somewhere on the island, will find a use for these bits and pieces.

-The plastic bottles, old toothbrushes and other plastic junk we collect fairly regularly and toss into our household garbage.
-It’s all part of living on an ocean shared by billions of people.
+The plastic bottles, old toothbrushes, and other plastic junk we collect fairly regularly and toss into our household garbage.

-Prettier treasures include jars, boxes, and bowls of shells and fascinating seed pods in every size, shape and colour.
+Prettier treasures include jars, boxes, and bowls of shells and fascinating seed pods in every size, shape, and colour.

 Monkey Hearts (Sea Hearts) and Deer Eyes drift seeds